0x3639/docs/docs/intro/getting-started.md

 Welcome to **Zenon Network**, the Network of Momentum (NoM).
 Zenon is a next-generation blockchain that strives to solve the “blockchain trilemma” by offering a network that is secure, scalable, and truly decentralized.

-Zenon will bring fast, feeless transactions to Bitcoin and will introduce the world to a new smart contract architecture that will bring blockchain to web2.
+Zenon aims to bring fast, feeless transactions to Bitcoin and will introduce the world to a new smart contract architecture that will bring blockchain to web2.
 By combining cutting-edge cryptography with an innovative architecture, Zenon delivers a highly scalable, secure, and decentralized ecosystem for applications of the future.

 :::info
 "If we need to limit the scope of Zenon and the Network of Momentum under a single specific use-case, the following one should be the most appropriate — a robust platform designed to unlock a new dimension of possibilities for apps." [@medium](https://medium.com/@zenon.network/use-case-dilemma-40516b20e6ef)